 For advice on using references in your work, and how to use them to support your arguments, consult the guidance on the Study Advice website or make an appointment with them.

-The library supports two reference tools in particular - EndNote and Mendeley.
-For information on these and other options for electronic management of your references see our guide to Managing references:
+When you do your dissertation, consider using reference management software to organise and store references, then insert citations and build a bibliography in your Word document.
+The Library supports two reference tools in particular we think are accurate - EndNote and Mendeley.
+For information on these and other options see our guide to Managing references:

 We also have specific a guide for using EndNote: